radiantearth/stac-site/app/tutorials/qgis/1-install-stac-api-browser-qgis-plugin/1-install-stac-api-browser-qgis-plugin.en.md

 ---
 # Install the QGIS STAC API Browser Plugin

-In this introduction tutorial, you will learn multiple methods to install the STAC plugin into [QGIS](https://qgis.org/en/site/).
+In this introduction tutorial, you will learn how to install the STAC plugin into [QGIS](https://qgis.org/en/site/).
 This and the following tutorial are adapted from the [QGIS STAC API Browser site](https://stac-utils.github.io/qgis-stac-plugin/).

-For each of the three installation methods, you will launch the QGIS application and open the Plugin Manager:
+To install the plugin, you will launch the QGIS application and open the Plugin Manager:

 ![QGIS Plugin Manager from Navigation Bar](/public/qgis-images/qgis-plugin-manager.png) _QGIS Plugin Manager from Navigation Bar_

-## From the QGIS Plugin Repository
+## Primary Download Method: QGIS Plugin Repository

 The plugin is available in the QGIS Official Plugin Repository.